 Louisiana Tech University

 Louisiana Tech University requires international applicants to have their foreign transcripts translated into English.
 If your transcripts are not originally in English and the college/university you attended does not provide a translation into English, you must upload a separate file of a translation in English for each of your non-English transcripts.
-Applicants should request that these translated documents be sent directly to the Graduate School of Louisiana Tech University along with official original transcripts from the institutions attended.
+Applicants should request that these translated documents be sent directly to the Office of the Registrar of Louisiana Tech University along with official original transcripts from the institutions attended.

 Letters of Recommendation are required by most degree programs.
 Applicants should contact specific programs for information on submitting the letters of recommendation.
 Recommendations should come from individuals familiar with your academic achievement and who can address your potential for success in the academic setting.
 Most programs require three letters of recommendation be on file.